sitespeedio/sitespeed.io/docs/_posts/2019-11-06-sitespeed.io-11.0.md

 Fixed so that you can disable video/visual metrics in your configuration json in Docker as reported in #2692 fixed by PR #2715.

 ## Sponsor sitespeed.io
-We also launching Github sponsorship with this release!
+We also launching GitHub sponsorship with this release!